 Certain of our acquisition and partnership agreements include contingent payment provisions in which we agree to provide future payments, up to a maximum amount, based on certain performance criteria.
 Our contingent payment arrangements are generally based on the difference between the expected credit performance of specified loan portfolios as of the date of the applicable agreement and the actual future performance.
 To the extent that actual losses associated with these portfolios are less than the expected level, we agree to share a portion of the benefit with the seller.
 The maximum contingent payment amount related to our acquisitions totaled \$330 million as of December 31, 2011.
 The actual payment amount related to \$30 million of this balance will be determined as of September 30, 2012.
 The actual payment amount related to the remaining \$300 million of this balance will be determined as of December 31, 2013.
-We recognized an expense related to contingent payment arrangements of \$30 million in the fourth quarter of 2011, \$60 million in the third quarter of 2011, and a reduction to expense of \$(2) million in the fourth quarter of 2011.
+We recognized an expense related to contingent payment arrangements of \$30 million in the second quarter of 2011, \$60 million in the third quarter of 2011, and a reduction to expense of \$(2) million in the fourth quarter of 2011.
 As such, we recognized a cumulative expense of \$88 million in 2011 related to contingent payment arrangements.
-We had a liability for contingent payments related to these arrangements as of December 31, 2011.
-We did not record a liability related to these arrangements as of December 31, 2011.
-We did not record a liability related to these arrangements as of December 31, 2011.
-We did not record a liability related to these arrangements as of December 31, 2011.
-We did not record a liability related to these arrangements as of December 31, 2011.
-We did not record a liability related to these arrangements as of December 31, 2011.
-We did not record a liability related to these arrangements as of December 31, 2011.
+We had a liability for contingent payments related to these arrangements of \$88 million as of December 31, 2011.
 We did not record a liability related to these arrangements as of December 31, 2010 based on our expectation of credit losses on the portfolios.